 - It helps when you have an emergency, such as an unexpected bill between paychecks.

-- It saves you money in comparison to paying NSF charges or returned check fees.
+- It helps you avoid paying additional NSF charges or returned check fees to merchants.

 Frequently Asked Questions